hawtim/local-eslint-rule-demo/INTRO.md

 ## Vuex Case

-let's take another look at the case we mentioned at the background part.
+let's take another look at the case we mentioned in the background part.

 We want some `vuex` modules that can only be dispatched from the sub-application to the main application.
 Following the statement above, we can write a custom rule like this: